murageh/session_timer/README.md

 This is a simple countdown timer written in Vanilla javascript.

 ### Data Persistence
-The setup allows for pausing and resuming of the timer using persisted data for the localStorage.
+The setup allows for pausing and resuming of the timer using persisted data from the localStorage.